Under California law, a product contains a manufacturing defect if:

 If you or someone you know was injured by a manufacturing or design defect in California, we invite you to contact us for a free consultation.

-Call us at (855) JUSTICE to speak to a lawyer about whether you can sue under California's products liability laws.
+Call us at (855) LAWFIRM to speak to a lawyer about whether you can sue under California's products liability laws.

 If you were injured by a manufacturing defect in Nevada, you may wish to see our article on “dangerous products in Nevada.”